 STAT 3411.
 Engineering Statistics.
 (3 cr; A-F or Aud.
-Prereq-MATH 1297, cannot be applied to a math or statistics major) Statistical considerations in data collection and experimentation.
+Prereq-MATH 1297 with a grade of C- or better, cannot be applied to a math or statistics major) Statistical considerations in data collection and experimentation.
 Descriptive statistics, least squares, elementary probability distributions, confidence intervals, significance tests, and analysis of variance as applied analysis of engineering data.